revolter-sudo/IPM/docs/attendance_module_design.md

 3. Number of labours must be positive integer
 4. Multiple entries allowed per project per day (different contractors)
 5. Project attendance can only be marked for the current day
+6. Wage calculation is automatically performed when attendance is marked
+7. Uses the most recent active wage rate at the time of attendance marking

+### Daily Wage Management Rules
+1. Only Admin, Project Manager, and Super Admin can configure wage rates
+2. Wage rates are effective from the date they are created/updated
+3. Historical wage calculations remain unchanged when new rates are added
+4. Each project can have multiple wage rate configurations with different effective dates
+5. System uses the most recent wage rate that is effective on or before the attendance date
+6. Wage rate must be a positive decimal value
+7. Effective date cannot be in the future
+8. Soft delete functionality preserves audit trail

 ## 🔄 Integration Points